DCBIA-OrthoLab/SlicerAutomatedDentalTools/README.md

 ## Modules

-These two modules provide a convenient user interface and are avaiable in the `Automated dental tools` module category.

 | Name | Description |
 |------|-------------|
 | [AMASSS](#amasss-module) | Perform automatic segmentation of CBCT scan.
 AMASS is an acronym for Automatic Multi-Anatomical Skull Structure Segmentation. |
 | [ALI](#ali-module) | Perform automatic landmark identification on either CBCT or IOS scans.
 ALI is an acronym for Automatic Landmark Identification. |

-Both modules shares common features :
+These modules provide a convenient user interface, are available through the `Automated Dental Tools` module category, and share common features :

 **Input**
 - All modules can work with one file or a whole sample (folder) as input.